GoogleChrome/developer.chrome.com/site/en/docs/webstore/monetize-firebase/index.md

 ## Try signing in

+Now you can test your extension.
 Load your extension locally and click on the browser icon to open `popup.html`.
 Click on the **Create an account** link to take you to the web app.
-Try signing in with your email and password.
+Then, try signing in with your email and password.
+After you sign-in, you should see your email displayed.
+Click the **Sign out** button to log out.

 ## Accept live payments

 Once you’re ready to go live, you'll need to exchange your test keys for your live keys.
 See the [Stripe docs][stripe-api-keys] to learn more about these keys.

 1. Update your Stripe secret config:
 `firebase functions:config:set stripe.secret=<YOUR STRIPE LIVE SECRET KEY>`
-1. Set your [live publishable key][link] in `/public/javascript/app.js`.
+1. Set your [live publishable key][stripe-api-keys] in `/public/javascript/app.js`.
 1. Redeploy both Cloud Functions and Hosting for the changes to take effect: `firebase deploy`.

 ## Additional resources